Seahawks cornerbacks Sidney Jones and D.J. Reed will likely start against the Rams

 Carroll said the Seahawks in general came out of the 49ers game healthy and that “we have a chance to get everybody” available for Thursday night.

-The biggest concern may be on the defensive line where Benson Mayowa, Carlos Dunlap and Darrell Taylor are all nursing injuries.
+The biggest concern might be on the defensive line where Benson Mayowa, Carlos Dunlap and Darrell Taylor are all nursing injuries.

-Mayowa was inactive Sunday for the second straight game with a neck injury while Dunlap suffered a toe injury and Taylor an ankle.
+Mayowa was inactive Sunday for the second consecutive game with a neck injury while Dunlap suffered a toe injury and Taylor an ankle.

 While Carroll said it was too early to know anything definitive on Taylor and Dunlap, he said Mayowa would practice this week and then be evaluated again.

-Also remaining in question is rookie receiver Dee Eskridge, who has been inactive the last three games with a concussion.
+Also remaining in question is rookie receiver Dee Eskridge, who has been inactive the past three games with a concussion.

 Carroll said Eskridge was scheduled to practice Monday but that “we’re going to watch and see how he handles the work.
 Whenever you’re coming back from concussion stuff it’s really sensitive and critical that we do it right so we’re going to keep protecting him.”